Curriculum pathway – Discover

 What a ‘Discover’ classroom may look like: Effective teaching may include:

-• Bridge provision
+• Discover provision

 • Displays for communication, phonics, our curriculum, EHCP targets, maths.